CSharp-Pills-15mg/Life-after-await/doc/article/README.md

 ...
 ```

-The action of preserving the synchronization context and restoring it after the asynchronous method is finished adds a little performance penalty.
+The action of preserving the synchronization context and restoring it adds a little performance penalty.
 If we know there is no need to run the continuation code in the same context, we have a way to specify this using the `ConfigureAwait()` method:

 ```csharp
 ...